Authentication methods

 Go to Authentication > Authentication Methods.

-an external authentication method, click on the three-dots icon then Manage.
+Click on the three-dots icon then Manage.

 Switch between tabs to configure parameters.

-Note that for built-in authentication methods:
+Note that for internal authentication methods:

 some parameters cannot be edited